Richie Hebner: Coaching

 Hebner was named manager of the Myrtle Beach Blue Jays in November 1987, and led the team to an 83-56 finish.
-He was named first-base coach of the Toronto Blue Jays, but shortly after accepting the job, he moved over to the Boston Red Sox organization to replace Walt Hriniak as batting coach.
-He held that job through the 1991 season, after which manager Joe Morgan and his entire coaching staff were fired.
+He was named first-base coach of the Toronto Blue Jays but shortly after accepting the job, he moved over to the Boston Red Sox organization to replace Walt Hriniak as batting coach.
+He held that job through the 1991 season after which manager Joe Morgan and his entire coaching staff were fired.

 He returned to the Toronto Blue Jays organization in November 1992 as minor-league hitting instructor.
 He was placed in an awkward position by the organization during the players' strike that canceled the end of the 1994 season.
 When the owners decided to go with replacement players the following spring, the Blue Jays determined that they would prefer that manager Cito Gaston and his major league staff not work with the strike-breakers.
 Instead, Hebner and fellow minor league coaches Bob Didier and Reggie Cleveland were given the task while Gaston worked with minor leaguers who would not be asked to break rank.

 When the strike finally ended in March 1995, Hebner began coaching the triple A Syracuse Chiefs.
-He was promoted to manager of the club in June, and remained at the helm through the 1996 season.
+He was promoted to manager of the club in June and remained at the helm through the 1996 season.
 He returned to the Pittsburgh Pirates in 1998 as the hitting coach for the triple A Nashville Sounds, and managed the Sounds for the second half of the 2000 season after former manager Trent Jewett was promoted to the major league coaching staff.

 He returned to the major leagues as part of former teammate Larry Bowa's coaching staff on November 7, 2000, following Bowa's hiring as manager of the Phillies.
 He was fired after one season as their hitting coach despite increases in every offensive category in 2001.
 In January 2002, he was hired by the Tampa Bay Devil Rays as hitting coach for the triple A Durham Bulls of the International League.
 When he was fired at the end of the 2006 season, he jumped to the Chicago White Sox organization as hitting coach for the double A Birmingham Barons.

-He spent just one season at Birmingham, then was hired as manager of the Frederick Keys 49 games into the 2008 campaign on May 26, replacing Tommy Thompson who was granted a leave of absence due to personal reasons.
+He spent just one season at Birmingham then was hired as manager of the Frederick Keys 49 games into the 2008 campaign on May 26, replacing Tommy Thompson who was granted a leave of absence for personal reasons.
 In the two seasons under Hebner's watch, the Keys went 35–55 (6–15/29–40) in 2008 and 64–75 (31–38/33–37) in 2009.
 He was named the hitting coach for the Norfolk Tides on January 7, 2010; he lasted one season in that capacity, as the Orioles declined to retain him on September 24.